Hunapuh/Terraform-and-EKS-project/README.md

 # Building an EKS cluster with Terraform
 #### EKS cluster with public endpoint

-This project is intended for any people interested in build, deploy and use an EKS cluster in AWS Cloud Service.
+This project is intended for any people interested in build, deploy and use an EKS cluster with AWS Cloud Service.
 I will use Terraform to build all the infrastructure.

 In order to achieve our goal of create an EKS cluster, we need a VPC and I will assume you do not have a VPC (Virtual Private Cloud) available to this project.
 Once, this requeriment was completed as second stage I will build the EKS cluster.